top of page

 The Person & The Therapist

+I am Euro-American (half British and half American), although I was raised in Texas.
 I am a single mom to an amazing human.
 I love nature, cats, writing, reading, self-expression, creating different types of art, and many other things.
-I also enjoy hobbies that involve movement and mindfulness that help the mind-body-nature connection, such as running, taking walks in nature, dance, yoga, martial arts, and on.
+I also enjoy hobbies that involve movement and mindfulness, which help foster the mind-body-nature connection, such as running, taking walks in nature, dance, yoga, martial arts, and more.

-My Background and Parts of My Journey:
+My Background and Parts of My Journey: â€‹

 Education: I have a Masters of Science in Clinical Mental Health Counseling from Tarleton State University and a Bachelors Degree in Psychology, with a minor in Sociology, from the University of Texas at Austin.

-Over the years, I acquired areas of knowledge in different multidisciplinary fields, which helped me to understand complex issues on a systemic, human, and scientific level.
-I had the opportunity to learn at the educational, systemic, scientific, personal, and decolonizing (intersectional feminist) frameworks, while applying and deconstructing different concepts.
+Over the years, I acquired areas of knowledge in different fields, which helped me to understand complex issues on a societal level, human/spiritual level, and on a scientific level.
+I learned the scientific and academic models of psychology, counseling, neuroscience and sociology, while understanding the reality of trauma and healing, in my own personal life and while working with people from other backgrounds and communities. â€‹

 Connecting Issues Across Intersections and Fields of Thought: